rfreis/block-tracker/README.md

 # Requirements

-To make this run you must have installed:
+To run this app you must have installed:

 * docker
 * docker-compose